AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/tabs/index.md

 <Variant platform="android" task="add" repeat="8"/>

-1. Add the Media For Edge Network extension and its dependencies to your project using the app's Gradle file.
+1. Add the Media for Edge Network extension and its dependencies to your project using the app's Gradle file.

 <InlineNestedAlert variant="warning" header="false" iconPosition="left">